jimnist/skeleton-grid-scss/README.md

 ###TODO:
 * header for all scss files
 * include the option to have different gutter and margin widths, which Skeleton does not.
+* make it so i can use includes in css instead of marking up the HTML

 ##files